 The story for the anime series first began life as the Plunderer manga series by writer and artist Suu Minazuki.
 The creator is famous for previously creating the similarly quirky Heaven’s Lost Property and Watashi no Messiah-sama.

 Published in Monthly Shonen Ace since December 2014, new tankabon-format volumes historically come out three times a year from Japanese publisher Kadokawa.
-As of December 2019, the manga series was up to Plunderer Volume 14.
-The release date for Plunderer Volume 15 has not yet been announced.
+As of April 25, 2019, the manga series was up to Plunderer Volume 15.
+The release date for Plunderer Volume 16 is scheduled for August 26, 2020.

 When a manga is adapted into anime format often times the studio will condense story content in order to reach a good stopping point within the limitations of the episodic format.
 Often times this means skipping a lot of content, but so far the anime adaptation has been true to the manga.